cryostatio/cryostat-legacy/HTTP_API.md

     Getting this response means that the header has an invalid format or the user has not been successfully authenticated.

-    `500` - There was an unexpected error.
-The body is an error message.

     ###### example
     ```
     $ curl -X POST --header "Authorization: Basic dXNlcjpwYXNzCg==" localhost:8181/api/v1/auth